-8. Technology 3: Underground Cable
+8. Options 3, 4 and 5: Underground Cables

-8.1 Technical Background to the Technology
+8.1 Technical Background to the Options

 The cable route is to connect the existing Dunstown 400 kV substation and Woodland 400 kV substation (a route length of approximately 50km).
-Three potential solutions were identified, investigated and presented in the CP966 Cable Feasibility Report ^{xxi}.
+Three options were identified, investigated, and presented in the CP966 Cable Feasibility Report ^{xxi}.

-- Option 3A: 220kV UGC (12m cable swathe); - Option 3B: 400kV UGC (one conductor per phase; single 12m cable swathe); and - Option 3C: 400kV UGC (two conductors per phase in two separate 12m swathes).
+- Option 3: 220kV UGC (12m cable swathe); - Option 4: 400kV UGC (one conductor per phase; single 12m cable swathe); and - Option 5: 400kV UGC (two conductors per phase in two separate 12m swathes).

-An important aspect of this technology from an environmental constraint and impacts perspective is the method employed to install the cables.
-There are three different methods that could be employed to install the cables, depending on the nature of ground and local constraints:
+An important aspect of these options from a constraints and social impacts perspective is the method employed to install the cables.
+There are three different methods that could be employed, depending on the nature of ground and local constraints: